protree/ioBroker.tractive-gps/README.md

 ### **WORK IN PROGRESS**
 * (mcm1957) Adapter requires node 20 now.
 * (mcm1957) Adapter requires js-controller 5.0.19 and admin 6.17.14 now.
-* (simatec) Adapter adpteh to meet Responsive Design rules.
+* (simatec) Adapter changed to meet Responsive Design rules.
+* (mcm1957) An error at jsonConfig invalidating reauthorization command has been corrected.
 * (mcm1957) Dependencies have been updated.

 ### 2.0.1 (2024-08-20)